-How to Boost Wireless Connectivity in an Industrial Warehouse?
+What Are The Ways to Improve Wireless Connectivity in the Warehouse?

 The window of opportunity is still open for other players in the logistics arena, and they should start with boosting and improving the wireless platforms in their industrial warehouses.

 Much talk has already been generated about digital transformations and wireless connectivity.
 This is very evident in the current digital-first world, where technological innovations in the form of gadgets and tools are used in various imaginative ways to bring brands and consumers together.
 Such transformation permeated many industry verticals including the supply chain and industrial warehouse operations.

 But it may be a little known fact that the logistics and supply chain sector may be the pioneers in the use of wireless technologies.
 Long before the advent of smartphones and other Internet-enabled devices, warehouses and logistics companies have already been using RF and satellite technologies for transmitting the information as well as the tracking and monitoring of items as they move along the supply chain.

 The growing popularity of the Internet of Things (IoT) and the very practical advantages they can provide the supply chain triggers an even more intensive demand for better wireless connectivity in logistics facilities and industrial warehouses.
 Innovations like the use IoT Low Power Wide Area Networks (LPWAN) make it easier and more cost-effective for logistics and supply chain operations and management to track down goods and assets.
 Such systems make use of any connected devices instead of using standalone trackers, which are more expensive and limited in use.